YiYuDL/CRNNTL/README.md

 ```

 ## Getting start
 The fibroblast growth factor receptor (fgfr1) will be taken as an instance.
 Other datasets in our package could be used, as well as datasets from other source.
+The test.py file can be runned directly to check the import among different modules.
+Or different modules could be tested along in the pipeline below.
 ### Data Preprocessing
 Extracting latent representation and classes splitting:
 ```python